Manifestations of bullying

 Advisory board on bullying in primary and upper secondary schools

-If you are in primary or upper secondary school and your bullying case is not resolved, you can refer it to the advisory board on bullying.
+If your bullying case is not resolved, you can refer it to the advisory board for primary or upper secondary school on bullying.

 Communication counsellor